Glareone/CKAD-Kubernetes-for-developers/README.md

 You may use `kubectl run` and then export deployment to yaml file, change it and use `kube apply`
  ![image](https://user-images.githubusercontent.com/4239376/204347366-d6385bc2-0d9e-4b0d-8d75-818a2d010536.png)

+* You may use `kubectl create deployment --help` - this command shows several good examples how to create deployment. together with `--dry-run=client` it might be a good fit for declarative deployment creation

+### NOT WORKING EXAMPLE:
 - `kubectl get deployments` and check what deployments you already have.
 Find general one
 - if no good candidates - run `kubectl run nginx-run --image nginx`
 - `kubectl get deployment nginx-run -o yaml` and get formatted configuration
 - OR `kubectl get deployment nginx-run -o yaml > your-new-deployment-file.yaml` to send all yaml config to new file
 </details>

 <details>